Online MS in Business Analytics Courses

 This course introduces students to programming using Python, with a focus on learning how to develop algorithms.
 Current Topics (Python) will function primarily as a programming course, and students will practice applying their programming skills to analytics problems in examples, homework, and projects.

-Learning Outcomes: Ability to apply Python programming skills to solve analytical programs for businesses and organizations
+Ability to apply Python programming skills to solve analytical programs for businesses and organizations

 This course offers a comprehensive introduction to the fundamentals of healthcare research methodologies, including research design, data collection, and applied statistics.
 In addition, this course introduces students to basic operations research/management (OR/OM) techniques and demonstrates how those tools can also be applied in health service management.